Germany–Syria relations: Syrian civil war

+Post-Assad regime

+When the Assad regime collapsed in December 2024, Germany, along with a number of European states, had suspended asylum applications for Syrian migrants.
+At the same time, several exiled Syrians living in Germany also celebrated the fall of the Assad family.

+Germany's Foreign Minister Annalena Baerbock said that Bashar al-Assad "must finally be held accountable" for his atrocities against the Syrian people.
+She warned supporters of the Assad regime, saying "To any of Assad’s torturers who might be considering fleeing to Germany now, I can only say clearly: We will bring all the regime’s henchmen to account for their terrible crimes with the full force of the law."

+On January 3, 2025, Annalena Baerbock became one of the first European Union diplomats to travel to Damascus after the fall of Assad, in which she met with Ahmed al-Sharaa, leader of Hay'at Tahrir al-Sham, as well as the Syrian Transitional Government and representatives of Syrian civil society to discuss a new political beginning.
+Despite shaking hands with his French counterpart Jean-Noël Barrot, Ahmed al-Sharaa did not shake hands with Baerbock.
+During her visit, she stated that Europe would support Syria's transition but would not fund the establishment of new Islamist structures.
+On January 12, Baerbock pledged €50 million in food, emergency shelters, and medical care to Syria following talks with the Syrian Transitional Government in Riyadh, Saudi Arabia.
+In March 2025, Germany pledged €300 million in aid towards stabilizing Syria and its humanitarian situation.
+On 20 March 2025, Germany reopened its embassy in Damascus.

 Migration

 Major migration between the countries first occurred in the 1960s as part of the close partnership between East Germany and Syria.
 A total of 4000 Syrian students studied in West and East Germany, and in 2009, 22 percent of professors at the University of Damascus had a German degree.
 In 2009, there were about 30,000 Syrians living in Germany.
 More than six million Syrians have left their homes as part of the civil war in the country.
 In 2021, there were approximately 868,000 people from Syria living in Germany, the vast majority of whom arrived in the country as part of the Refugee Crisis 2015/2016.
 Well-known German-Syrians include political scientist Bassam Tibi, politician Lamya Kaddor and football player Mahmoud Dahoud.

 Economic relations

 Syria's economic performance plummeted with the start of the civil war in 2011, and the country was placed under sanctions by Western industrialized countries.
 Economic relations with Germany are therefore weak.
 The bilateral trade volume amounted to only 60 million euros in 2021.

 Before the civil war, Syria was a major tourist destination due to its cultural sites and was also visited by many Germans.
 Since 2019, some tourists from Germany have been traveling to the country again, despite travel warnings.